University of Michigan basketball scandal: Ed Martin

 In late 1999, Martin originally agreed to a plea bargain in which he agreed to disclose information about the payments.
 The agreement with the United States Attorney's office, whose Assistant U.S. Attorney Richard Convertino led the prosecution case against Martin, was nearly finalized in January 2000.
 The paperwork for the plea agreement was to be finalized in March 2000 for the former Ford Motor Company employee to plead guilty to one count of federal gambling and one count of income tax evasion.
 He and his son, Carlton, backed out in May 2000, preferring to take their chances at trial due to the likelihood of light punishment for first-time offenders.
 Under the plea agreement in which they would have forfeited $100,000 and faced 6-15 months in prison, they would have been able to keep their homes.
 If found guilty at trial, they could have received up to 5 years imprisonment and a fine of $250,000 per count, but they would not have to agree to cooperate with the University investigation.

 Less than a week after Martin backed out of his plea agreement, several former players were subpoenaed to testify before grand juries.
 In August 2000, Traylor and Bullock, by this time professional basketball players in the NBA and Italy respectively, were confirmed to have taken payments from Martin.
 Many of the payments came after the 1997 banning of Martin from contact with the team and the firing of Steve Fisher.
 The two players cooperated with federal authorities and admitted to receiving money.
 Traylor, Bullock, Webber, Rose and Taylor all testified before the grand jury.
 Fisher, a former San Diego State University coach, testified before a federal grand jury investigating Martin.
 Also testifying were former Michigan assistants Perry Watson, Brian Dutcher and Scott Perry.
 Martin and Watson had been close friends when Watson was head coach at Detroit Southwestern High School, with Martin often sitting on the bench along with assistant coaches.
-Perry, who had arranged Cleaves' recruiting trip, had known Martin since 1977 and coached under Fisher from 1993-1997.
+Perry, who had arranged Cleaves' recruiting trip, had known Martin since 1977 and coached under Fisher from 1993 to 1997.
 Many players and observers believed Martin was Watson's uncle, leading to Martin's schoolyard nickname of "Uncle Ed."
 Martin and Watson had a falling-out in the early 1990s, shortly after Watson joined the Michigan staff.
 Webber's father also gave sealed testimony before the grand jury.